7 Of The World Most Influential Computer Programmers in History!

 Donald Knuth is one of the very few programmer scientists admired by Bill Gates.

-You can read what Bill Gates think of his book.
+You can read what Bill Gates thinks of his book.

 If you think you’re a really good programmer… read Art of Computer Programming… You should definitely send me a résumé if you can read the whole thing.